kirbz1/SoundHub/README.md

         - Move sync saved spotify songs button to saved songs page
     - Ability to manage account (delete account, change username)
     - personal "Statistics" for current user

+- Display cards for music
+    - Allow reviewing / viewing more info by clicking a menu item
+        - Only display one dropdown menu per item at a time (e.g. open another one closes the current one)
+        - Album/song page that shows rating, blurb, other info like reviews, genre, artist, bla bla
+        - Dynamic save/unsave option depending on whether user has the item saved
+        - Allow saving albums
+        - Ensure when posting a review, the relevant Song/Album object's rating / num_reviews is updated

+    - Allow filtering options
+        - Maybe by default display only top 250 songs/albums
+        - By genre
+        - By release year

 - Home page